 - Storage: Store in an airtight container in the fridge for up to 5 days.
 Although kudos to you if you could keep this for 5 days because I always end up finishing them so quickly since it’s so delicious!

-- Meal prep: It makes this recipe perfect to batch-cook at the weekend when you have more time.
-You will be super excited for your next meal just thinking about how much flavor this recipe packs!
+- Meal prep: This vegetable rendang is perfect to batch-cook at the weekend when you have more time.
+You will be super excited for your next meal just thinking about how much flavor this vegan rendang packs!

 - Freezing: Freeze in an air-tight container for up to 3 months.
 To heat up, just give them a quick stir fry in a pan.
 You can also microwave them when pressed for time.